kibotu/image-meta-data-viewer/README.md

 ## Why This Exists

-Every day, photographers, designers, developers, and even CEOs need to answer simple questions about images:
+Every day, photographers, designers, developers need to answer simple questions about images:

 - *"Is this image really 300 DPI or did someone lie?"*
 - *"What camera took this photo?"*